SichangHe/igem-2022-dku-backup/src/experiments.md

 ### Protocols

-Group L intends to display 20ipaD, a nanobody against Shigella, onto *L.lactis*.
+Group L intends to display 20ipaD, a nanobody against *Shigella*, onto *L.lactis*.
 The plasmid construction is performed in *E.coli* and then transformed into *L.lactis*.

 [Electroporation Protocol for *Lactococcus lactis*](https://static.igem.wiki/teams/4161/wiki/electroporation-protocol-for-lactococcus-lactis.pdf).